 Adventures & Campaigns

-Most adventures created specifically for D&D Adventurers League are playable with 2-4 hours, with some higher-level adventures taking up to 8 hours to play.
-You can find all of these on the DM’s Guild!
+Most adventures created specifically for D&D Adventurers League are playable within 2-4 hours, with some higher-level adventures taking up to 8 hours to play.
+You can find these in the DMs Guild!
+Many are part of the Dungeoncraft program – community-created content made by people like you.

 Supporting Resources and Documents